 Mortgage-backed securities are asset-backed investments, in which the underlying assets are mortgages.

-Government entities and some financial institutions issue mortgage backed securities by purchasing mortgages purchased from banks, mortgage companies, and other loan originators and combining them into pools, which they sell to investors.
+Government entities and some financial institutions issue mortgage-backed securities by purchasing mortgages from banks, mortgage companies, and other loan originators and combining them into pools, which they sell to investors.

-The financial institution then securitizes the pool, by selling shares in it to investors who receive a monthly distribution of income and principal payments, similar to bond coupon payments, as the mortgage borrowers pay off their loans.
-Knowing the definition of mortgage-backed securities is not the same as understanding how they work.
+The financial institution then securitizes the pool, by selling shares to investors who then receive a monthly distribution of income and principal payments, similar to bond coupon payments, as the mortgage borrowers pay off their loans.

 How a Mortgage-Backed Security Works

 When dealing with mortgage-backed securities, banks essentially become middlemen between the homebuyer and the investment industry.

 1. A bank or mortgage company originates a home loan.

 2. The bank or mortgage company sells that new loan to an investment bank or government-sponsored entity, and uses the sale money to create new loans.

 3. The investment bank or government-sponsored entity combines the newly purchased loan into a bundle of mortgages with similar interest rates.